By Kylie Artz, Shared Services Manager, Trüpp. Updated for 2019.

 - Highlight the value of your health and benefits program.

 - Communicate early and often to the newly eligible.

 - Make the most of your benefits dollars by surveying employees on their preferences and priorities.

 - Use open enrollment as an opportunity to reinforce wellness campaigns.

 - Understand the “hidden” perks your benefits offer employees (EAP, travel assistance, etc.)

 - Make voluntary benefits a big part of the message.

 - Capture employee questions, communication preferences, and feedback to improve next year’s open enrollment process.

-- Leverage broker to provide general usage feedback.
+- Leverage a broker to provide general user feedback.

 - Create easy access to benefits information.

 - Leverage technology to increase employee accessibility and transition accountability to the

 - Avoid the nightmare of paper forms by exploring online open enrollment programs and software.